HicServices/RDMP/Documentation/CodeTutorials/YamlRepository.md

 based on the current system state and therefore if multiple seperate processes are creating objects at once there will be a mismatch in allocation which will lead to corruption.

-Multiple concurrent read-only processes *are* permitted.
-The easiest way to achieve this is to remove write permissions for these accounts' processes and ensure that configuration edits are made only by a single admin user.
+ Multiple concurrent read-only processes **are** permitted.
+The easiest way to achieve this is to remove write permissions on the directory (e.g. `./rdmp-yaml`) for the running accounts.
+Ensure that configuration changes can only be made by a single admin user account who runs on a single 'write' process at a time.

+When running with multiple read-only processes, a restart or refresh may be required to pick up configuration changes made by other processes.

 As mentioned in the [Quick Start](#quick-start) you will still need some kind of relational database for audit and for storing cohorts etc. But this can be any [DBMS] type (e.g. MySql) and can even be the same